 In “The Dream” (collection: Corning Museum of Glass), sculpted glass became a canvas.
 2006 brought many significant developments; Debbie created a large canvas inspired by her favorite painting by Gauguin (collection: MFA Boston), “Where Do We Come From?
 What Are We?
 Where Are We Going?”
 Her work, “Who Are We?
 What Are We Doing?
 What Have We Done?”, is a combination of glass and oil paint on canvas.
 It depicts an exotic scene featuring a figure embodying the effects of genetic engineering.
 The work implies how genetics impacts our society, morals and world health.

-Debbie met Venetian Meistro Dino Rosin, master of large glass sculpture at The Studio in Corning New York.
+Debbie met Venetian Maestro Dino Rosin, master of large glass sculpture at The Studio in Corning New York.
 Together they made “Lens Fantasia,” a large glass sculpture with encased flamework and a painted outer history of Debbie’s career.
 A friendship with artist Jiri Harcuba of the Czech Republic led to interest in “Wabi Sabi,” finding beauty in the imperfect.
-Wabi Sabi would remain with a inspiring influence in new artworks.
+The concept of Wabi Sabi would remain an inspiring influence in new artworks.
 In 2010, Debbie studied with artists Shinichi and Kimiake Higuchi of Japan at The Studio at the Corning Museum of Glass.
 She envisioned cast elements as bridge elements combining painting and glass.

 By 2016, a 38-year artistic career came full circle, resulting in collages using cast glass and photography, on oil painted canvas covered boards.
 The new work depicts a wide variety of subject matter some are called “Snap Shots”.
 Tarsitano is in the process of developing yet another new path translating her photographs into cast glass and paintings.
 The ideas taken from her many years as a photographer and her journalism background for current events.

-Today in 2019 after 10 years of isolation conducting extensive research,trial and error and development Debbie Tarsitano continues creating breakthroughs influenced by her photographs of real life, and experiences we all share.
-She combines cast glass and oil painting using glass as an expressive element creating fine art.
-The hope to make work that creates a meaningful experience for everyone viewing it and leaves a record of who we are now.
+Today in 2019 after 10 years of isolation conducting extensive research , trial and error,and development, Debbie Tarsitano continues creating breakthroughs influenced by her photographs of real life, and experiences we all share.
+She combines cast glass and oil painting using glass as an expressive element in the process of creating fine art.
+The hope, to make work that creates a meaningful experience for everyone viewing it and leaves a record for the future of who we are now.
 The experimentation continues today in her Westford, Massachusetts studio.